Confidential and Private Support, available 24/7

-Dual diagnosis treatment at Villa Treatment Center serves Woodland Hills and the greater Los Angeles area with integrated care for co-occurring mental health and substance use disorders.
-Residential, partial hospitalization, intensive outpatient, and telehealth options.
+Dual diagnosis treatment at Villa Treatment Center provides integrated care for co-occurring mental health and substance use disorders, with residential, partial hospitalization, intensive outpatient, and telehealth options.
 The same clinical team treats both conditions simultaneously.
-Most major insurance is accepted, and admissions answer 24/7.
+Most major insurance is accepted, and admissions staff answer calls 24/7.

 If you or someone you love is in crisis right now, call or text the 988 Suicide and Crisis Lifeline.
 Villa’s admissions team can help you decide on next steps; call (818) 639-7160 any time.